rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 ### Apache Hive
 Alan Gates from Hortonworks

+* Current activities in general:
-shifted from SQL to traditional data warehousing problems added more backend, like Spark
+	* shifted from SQL to traditional data warehousing problems
+	* added more backend, like Spark
-created a new branch for new features (HPLSQL, HBase as metastore)
+	* created a new branch for new features (HPLSQL, HBase as metastore)

 * adding procedure SQL
 	* Oracle and Teradata